 How to Rent Camera Lenses Before Your Next Trip

-A new travel tech discovery we are digging?
-Borrowlenses.com.
-The site, which is owned by Shutterfly, offers cameras, lenses, and a broad range of photography accessories for week-long rentals.
-The idea solves an age-old travelers’ dilemma without the typically-requisite financial commitment—if we had a nickel for every time a T+L editor has canvassed the office for pro-grade photo gear before heading off on a safari or transatlantic adventure, we’d be made.
 Here, lenses that retail for well over a thousand bucks can be rented for as little as $20.
-For instance, a $1,395 Carl Zeiss wide angle lens (great for landscapes) runs $65 for a week, while a $6,749 Nikon 200-400mm f/4G lens (for sports and wildlife shots) costs $271 to rent.
-Travel packages bundle a few essentials and a tripod for $131, and most camera brands are supported.
+For instance, a $1,395 Carl Zeiss wide-angle lens (great for landscapes) runs $64 for a week, while a $6,749 Nikon 200-400mm f/4G lens (for sports and wildlife shots) costs $271 to rent—the more to spend on your epic safari.
+Also worthwhile, especially for families, are 4K camcorders, which can cost upwards of $2,000 retail but rent for roughly $170.
+New customers get a $10 discount, and travel-specific packages are available—they bundle a few essentials and a tripod for $131, and most camera brands are supported.
 Time to sharpen those photo skills.

 Nikki Ekstein is the Travel News Editor at Travel + Leisure.
 Find her on Twitter at @nikkiekstein.